v6d-io/v6d/docs/notes/vineyard-operator.rst

           port: 9600
     EOF

 For more information about the checkpoint mechanism in vineyard operator, there are `checkpoint examples`_.
 Besides, you could refer to the `serialize e2e test`_ and the `spill e2e test`_ to get some inspiration on how to use the checkpoint mechanism in a workflow.

 Assembly
 ^^^^^^^^

 In actual usage scenarios, there are different kinds of computing engines in a workload.
 Some computing engines may support the stream types to speed up data processing, while some computing engines don't support the stream types.
 To make the workload work as expected, we need to add an assembly mechanism to transform the steam type to the chunk type so that the next computing engine which can't use the stream type could read the metadata produced by the previous engine.

-How to use assembly in vineyard operator?
+Triggering an assembly job
-"""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""

 For reducing the stress of Kubernetes API Server, we provide the namespace selector for assembly.
-The assembly driver will only be applyed in the namespace with the specific label `operation-injection: enabled`.
+The assembly driver will only be applied in the namespace with the specific label `operation-injection: enabled`.
 Therefore, please make sure the applications' namespace has the label before using the assembly mechanism.

 We provide some labels to help users to use the assembly mechanism in vineyard operator.
 The following is all labels that we provide:

 .. list-table:: Assembly Drivers Configurations